|

 Risks and safety related to lightning

-Lightning: an exciting research topic
+Lightning: An exciting research topic

-• Definition: Lightning is an electrostatic discharge resulting from the accumulation of electric charges in the atmosphere.
+- Definition: Lightning is an electrostatic discharge resulting from the accumulation of electric charges in the atmosphere.

-• Electric charging: Negative charges accumulate at the base of a cloud during a storm, generating high voltages.
+- Electric charging: Negative charges accumulate at the base of a cloud during a storm, generating high voltages.

-• Discharge: Lightning can occur between two clouds or within a cloud.
+- Discharge: Lightning can occur between two clouds or within a cloud.

-• Intensity: Lightning discharges can reach millions of volts and temperatures exceeding 30,000 °C.
+- Intensity: Lightning discharges can reach millions of volts and temperatures exceeding 30,000 °C.

-• Effects: Lightning can cause fires, property damage, and injuries to living beings.
+- Effects: Lightning can cause fires, property damage, and injuries to living beings.

-• Beliefs: Lightning has often been associated with various spiritual beliefs and cultural interpretations.
+- Beliefs: Lightning has often been associated with various spiritual beliefs and cultural interpretations.

 Lightning is a captivating and complex natural phenomenon resulting from an electrostatic discharge in the atmosphere.
-This phenomenon, often associated with thunderstorms, occurs when electric charges accumulate and create spectacular flashes of light.
+This phenomenon, often associated with thunderstorms, occurs when electric charges accumulate and create spectacular bursts of light.
 In this article, we will explore the physics of lightning, its formation mechanisms, and the impacts it can have on both our environment and our daily lives.

 Formation of lightning